 Virginia Beach KOA Holiday

 Address: 1240 General Booth Blvd., Virginia Beach, VA 23451 Phone:757-428-1444 (information) or 800-562-4150 (reservations)

 The Virginia Beach KOA Holiday is a spacious property that is conveniently situated 5 miles south of downtown Virginia Beach and 2-1/2 miles west of the Atlantic Ocean.
 Within a couple of miles are attractions such as the Virginia Aquarium & Marine Science Center and the Ocean Breeze Waterpark, both of which are to the north and also on General Booth Boulevard.

-Do note that those traveling in groups might experience a tight fit in the cabins, internet connectivity may be spotty and that this site is near Naval Air Station Oceana – i.e. planes will be flying overhead on a regular basis.
+Do note that those traveling in groups might experience a tight fit in the cabins, internet connectivity may be spotty, and this site is near Naval Air Station Oceana – i.e. planes will be flying overhead on a regular basis.